logo

 Other Interesting Links on Training

-Without a doubt, the Soaring Society of America's website, at http://www.ssa.org/, is an excellent starting point.
-You'll also find a link there to the Soaring Safety Foundation at http://www.soaringsafety.org/ which, in turn, has a number of very useful links to things like FAA publications.
+Without a doubt, the Soaring Society of America's website is an excellent starting point.
+You'll also find a link there to the Soaring Safety Foundation which, in turn, has a number of articles, notes, and links that you may find useful.